-On the last cell of a buffer with EOM set, the segmentation coprocessor writes an all-0s PAD field after the end of the segmentation buffer data to complement the CPCS-PDU payload to an integral number of four-byte words.
-The segmentation coprocessor then adds the 4-byte CPCS-PDU trailer and fills octets with 0s for the remainder of the SAR-PDU payload.
+On the last cell of a buffer with EOM set, the segmentation coprocessor writes an all-zeros PAD field after the end of the segmentation buffer data to complement the CPCS-PDU payload to an integral number of four-byte words.
+The segmentation coprocessor then adds the four-byte CPCS-PDU trailer and then fills octets with zeros for the remainder of the SAR-PDU payload.

-Each CPCS-PDU field is generated as described in Table 4-2.
+Each CPCS-PDU field is generated as shown in Table 4-2.

-Field # Bits Function CPI 8 Common Part Identifier; set to 0.
-BTAG 8 Beginning Tag; read from SEG VCC table entry.
+Field # Bits Function CPI 8 Common Part Identifier; set to zero.
+BTAG 8 Beginning Tag; read from SEG VCC Table entry.
 BASIZE 16 Buffer Allocation Size; read from SEG Buffer Descriptor entry.
 AL 8 Alignment Filler, aligns the trailer to fit a 32-bit word.
-ETAG 8 Ending Tag; read from SEG VCC table entry.
+ETAG 8 Ending Tag; read from SEG VCC Table entry.
 LENGTH 16 CPCS-PDU Length; the calculated size of the PDU's payload.